 Investments are recorded at fair value.
-All unrealized gains and losses, realized gains and losses, and interest income, net of investment management fees are included in investment income in the accompanying statement of activities.
+All unrealized gains and losses, realized gains and losses, and interest income, net of investment management fees are included in investment income or loss in the accompanying statements of activities.
 Donated investments are recorded at their fair value on the date of receipt.